What is the purpose of ring-fencing?

 What are the relevant risks arising from undertaking Excluded Activities and Prohibited Actions?

-As a consequence of carrying out Excluded Activities and Prohibited Actions, Barclays Bank PLC will be exposed to the types of risks which generally arise from carrying out such activities.
+As a consequence of carrying out Excluded Activities and Prohibited Actions, Barclays Bank PLC is exposed to the types of risks which generally arise from carrying out such activities.
 Below are examples of the key types of risk associated with such activities.
 Please note this is not an exhaustive list of all the risks that arise from carrying out such activity.

 - By buying, selling, underwriting or making a market in securities, commodities, derivatives and other investments, Barclays Bank PLC is exposed to fluctuations in the value of such products